minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 environmental voting, reflecting the disparity in average contribution amounts.

-// Interpretation of these validity of the results Although these adjusted $R^2$ values are very high and might raise suspicion of multicoloinearity within the predictor variables, the Variance Inflation Factor (VIF) values of all variables are below 5, with most of them being between 1 and 1.25, and a correlation plot shows similar results, that no variables are suspiciously highly correlated with one another.
+// Interpretation of these validity of the results When looking at @main_models, the adjusted $R^2$ values in the first four models are very high and might raise suspicion of multicoloinearity within the predictor variables #footnote(
+  [Although the Individual Fixed Effects model shows an adjusted R-squared of -0.311, estimated with the `plm` function,the linear probability model estimated with the `lm` function with the exact same specifications,coefficients, standard errors and p-values has a much higher adjusted R-squared of 0.95.
+The reason as to why I still included this model and not the other, is that the fixed effects coefficients for the lm would show up in the model summary, and thus the model would be too long to be included in the stargazer output.], ).
+Yet, the Variance Inflation Factor (VIF) values of all variables are below 5, with most of them being between 1 and 1.25, and a correlation plot shows similar results, that no variables are suspiciously highly correlated with one another.
 This means that the high adjusted $R^2$ values are not due to multicolinearity, but rather due to the high explanatory power of the model, which can be attributed to the fact that most of the control variables are highly significant and have a high explanatory power on their own, such as the representative's party and DW-Nominate dimensions which are already very good predictors of the representatives voting decisions on their own.
 Hence, the first hypothesis from this paper can be rejected, since the effect of pro and anti-environmental contributions on voting behaviour is not minimal, considering each effect is measured on a per 1000 USD scale and is also rather highly significant.

 #figure(
   image("figures/logit_main.png", width: 80%),